 In Urubamba, Kiya Survivors provides comfortable accommodation with a local family.
 This gives you the opportunity to experience Peruvian hospitality first-hand.
 It will also give you the chance to practice your Spanish!

-The volunteer rooms at the home stay sleep up to 3 volunteers, are spacious and fully equipped, the shared showers have hot water-a luxury for Urubamba!
-There are communal spaces for you to mingle with one another as well as your host family.
+Volunteers are always allocated their own private room, but there are rooms available that can sleep up to 3 people if you’re coming as a small group of friends to volunteer together and would prefer to share!
+The rooms are spacious and fully equipped, the shared showers have hot water – a luxury for Urubamba!
+There are also communal spaces for you to mingle with one another as well as your host family.

 Urubamba is a reasonably sized Andean market town, just over an hour away from Cusco.
 It is set in the heart of the Sacred Valley of the Incas and is surrounded by beautiful mountains and breath-taking scenery.
 Most of the locals farm and there are a lot of markets and always opportunities to buy fresh produce.
 During weekends off, volunteers can explore the other beautiful towns and ruins in the surrounding valleys.
 With a range of activities available including walking, hiking, camping, mountain biking and paragliding, there is something for everyone here!

 Training sessions will take place upon arrival in Peru onsite at the project where you will be based.
 The training sessions are tailored to meet the needs and interests of the volunteers taking part.
 Typically, it covers a wide range of aspects of the volunteer experience including shadowing the different members of staff to give you an idea of where you would like to focus your energies, the opportunity to meet and have questions and answers with the Peruvian team and a day out on Outreach.